podium-lib/podium-lib.github.io/docs/api/layout.md

 ##### value

 Sets the `pathname` to the layout's CSS assets.
 This value can be a [URL] at which the podlet's user facing CSS is served.
-The value can be a URL [pathname] or an absolute URL.
+It can be a URL [pathname] or an absolute URL.

 Serve a CSS file at `/assets/main.css`:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const layout = new Layout({